Cavalier King Charles Spaniel: Divergence from King Charles Spaniel

 In 1926, the American Roswell Eldridge offered a dog show class prize of 25 pounds of sterling silver each as a prize for the best male and females of "Blenheim Spaniels of the old type, as shown in pictures of Charles II of England's time, long face, no stop, flat skull, not inclined to be domed, with spot in centre of skull."
 The breeders of the era were appalled, although several entered what they considered to be sub-par Cavalier King Charles Spaniels in the competition.
 Eldridge died before seeing his plan come to fruition, but several breeders believed in what he said and in 1928 the first Cavalier club was formed.
-The first standard was created, based on a dog named "Ann's Son" owned by Mostyn Walker, and the Kennel Club recognised the variety as "King Charles Spaniels, Cavalier type".
+The first standard was created, based on a dog named "Ann's Son" owned by Katherine Mostyn Walker, and the Kennel Club recognised the variety as "King Charles Spaniels, Cavalier type".

 The Second World War caused a drastic setback to the emerging breed, with the vast majority of breeding stock destroyed because of wartime hardship and food shortages.
 For instance, in the Ttiweh Cavalier Kennel, the population of 60 dogs dropped to three during the 1940s.
-Following the war, few dogs survived as the new beginning from which all present-day Cavaliers descend.
-And in 1945, the Kennel Club first recognised the breed in its own right as the Cavalier King Charles Spaniel.
+On 5th December 1944, the Kennel Club first recognised the breed in its own right as the Cavalier King Charles Spaniel.
+Leading breeders Amice Pitt, Katie Eldred and Madame Harper-Trois-Fontaines then examined the Kennel Club registration lists and identified up to 200 dogs of 'Cavalier type' among the King Charles Spaniels, 60 of which had been born during the War.
+However 53 of the latter were sired by just one dog, Plantation Banjo, so the gene pool was severely restricted.

-The first recorded Cavalier living in the United States was brought from the United Kingdom in 1956 by W. Lyon Brown who, together with Elizabeth Spalding and other enthusiasts, founded the Cavalier King Charles Club USA that continues to the present day.
+The first recorded Cavalier living in the United States was brought from the United Kingdom in 1956 by Lyons and Sally Brown who, together with Elizabeth Spalding and other enthusiasts, founded the Cavalier King Charles Club USA that continues to the present day.
 In 1994, the American Cavalier King Charles Spaniel Club was created by a group of breeders to apply for recognition by the American Kennel Club.
 It was recognised by the American Kennel Club in 1995, and the ACKCSC became the parent club for Cavaliers.
 Since 2000, it has grown in popularity in the United States and ranks as the 13th most popular pure-breed in the United States.